rogreyroom/trs-app/README.md

 ### 💫 Create this boilerplate from scratch (Manual Setup)

-#### 1) Use create-next-app scaffolding tool to get started with its default template.
+#### 1) Use create-next-app scaffolding tool to get started with its default template

 ```bash
 $ yarn create next-app create-next-electron-app